jessemonroy650/top-phonegap-mistakes/browser-platform.md

 This blog post is to collate what little information is available for the badly name `browser platform`.
 The intent of this platform is to allow testing on a webbrowser with the plugins, and in theory make minimumal changes when deployed to an actual mobile device.

-In theory, you can develop with your favorite browser with this setting, and fine tune on your mobile device.
-However, in practice this is one of the worst documented elements of the Cordova system.
-This is evidence by by it's omittance from the *[Cordova Platform Guide](http://cordova.apache.org/docs/en/latest/guide/platforms/index.html)*, and the lack of any pertinent information in the [github README.md](https://github.com/apache/cordova-browser).
+In theory, you can develop with your favorite browser, and fine tune on your mobile device.
+However, in practice, this is one of the worst documented elements of the Cordova system.
+This is evidence by by it's omittance from the *[Cordova Platform Guide](http://cordova.apache.org/docs/en/latest/guide/platforms/index.html)*, and the lack of any pertinent information in the github [README.md](https://github.com/apache/cordova-browser) file.
 There is scatter information in the plugins, but tonight this is all i have energy for.

 - <a href=#plugins>Plugins</a>
 - <a href=#releases>Releases</a>